Tweed River Estuary Coastal Management Program

 Jack Evans Boat Harbour

-by tomrees, over 7 years ago
+by tomrees, about 8 years ago

 During a twenty (20) year period after Seascape Apartments replaced their original rock wall due to erosion, beaches were nourished with sand from the harbour.
 This was regularly commissioned and paid for by Seascape owners.At the end of these 20 years and approximately 6 dredging episodes there was plentiful healthy seagrass , grass parkland gently sloping to sandy beaches , frequent dolphin visits indicating good fish stock and a regular turtle presence.
 20 years of delight.
 Photograph attachedBeach nourishment was stopped on an order from State authorities in 2007.Since that time there has been massive park erosion, loss of at...
 Continue reading